mHemaAP/S6/README.md

 ### 1. model.py

 This file defines the structure of the neural network model used for image classification.
 The `Net` class is a subclass of `torch.nn.Module` and consists of several convolutional and fully connected layers.
 The `forward` method implements the forward pass of the model, and the `summary` method provides a summary of the model's architecture.
+The network architecture uses batch normalization as part of regularization and uses dropout of 0.30 so that the model gives an improved test accuracy.
+As we find from the model summary, the total number of parameters this model uses is around 17.5K.

 ```
 ----------------------------------------------------------------